FWC-9696/Debloat-Windows-10/README.md

 # This is a fork of the original Debloat Windows 10.
+It is designed for a lighter debloat for gaming and general use.

-# It is designed for a lighter debloat for gaming and general use.
+This fork includes additonal utilities in the scripts and startup folders.

-Also, note that gaming-related apps and services will remain intact or will be reinstalled.
+Also, note that gaming-related apps and services will remain intact or will be reinstalled by default.

 **There is no undo**, I recommend only using these scripts on a fresh installation (including Windows Updates).
 Test everything after running them